sanne88/cyber8420projectopenmrs/ProjectProposal.md

 1. They recommed to use OpenMRS SDK which has all the required setup environment.Apart from this Java > 1.7 or higher needs to be installed
 2. OpenMRS Standalone Application -This is a easy to run and  is the recommended option to update an existing module.Installation of "Maven" is still required as this is not bundled in the standalone application.
+3. There is also the option to manually install everything.
-3. OpenMRS organised the privileges of its contributors in developer stages as below
+4. OpenMRS organised the privileges of its contributors in developer stages as below
   1. "Noob"
   2. "Begineer"
   3. "Coder"